davilla/atv-xbmc-launcher/xbmclauncher/README.txt

 ## Release Notes

+### 0.7
+- added universal mode support
+- added possibility to disable auto-update in settings
+- some fixes for atv 2.3 (still doesn't properly release screen on 720p/1080p)

 ### 0.6
 - fixed issue #8 (screensaver kick in breaks download of update)
 - fixed currentworkingdirectory which prevented xbmc's preflight script from running